 90s Sitcom Moms Who Are Unrecognizable Today

-Ah, the 1990s, when cordless phones were cutting edge technology, the internet was a fledgling still in development, and sitcom moms continued to reflect a more diverse America than they ever had before.
+Ah, the 1990s, when cordless phones were cutting edge technology, the internet was a fledgling still in development, and sitcom moms reflected a more diverse America than they ever had before.
 Women of different sizes, shapes, races, and religions delivered homespun wisdom to their families and asserted their independence — all while keeping viewers in stitches.
 Additionally, as depictions of the American family began to go beyond the traditional nuclear model, aunts and nannies became mother figures too, just as they were in real life.

 It's been a long time since sitcoms from the era wrapped and went off the air, but that doesn't mean that the women who played those leading ladies have been out of the headlines.
 In fact, many of these '90s TV mamas have been quite active, even though you might not recognize them anymore.
 Without further ado, read on to see what our favorite '90s sitcom moms look like today.